 You can check out the private Baby Center swap group or other swap groups on Facebook.

-Other Things you Need to Know
+Other Things You Need to Know about Cloth Diapering

 One big thing you need to know about cloth diapers is that you can’t use traditional diaper cream with them (think stinky Destin).
 You have to use something that doesn’t contain zinc.
 I used coconut oil and the GroVia magic stick.
 There are plenty of cloth diaper-safe rash creams out there if you need them.
 But don’t feel bad if you need to switch to disposables for a few days to use the hardcore diaper creams if the baby has a bad rash!